Shambhala School: Beginnings

-In 1993, some parents of the Halifax Shambhala community, concerned with Nova Scotia's public school system, set out to create a new school which they hoped would create a more caring and nurturing environment for learning.
+In 1993, some parents of the Halifax community, were concerned with Nova Scotia's public school system, set out to create a new school which they hoped would create a more caring and nurturing environment for learning.
 Based upon this conception, the new school began as a private entity.

 Curriculum and learning styles

-Although Shambhala School is not a religious school, the school does use eastern/Shambhala meditation techniques every day to encourage learning and expansion of the mind.
+Although Hydrostone Academy is not a religious school, the school does use eastern meditation techniques every day to encourage learning and expansion of the mind.
 For younger students (primary - grade 5) this might include movement and awareness activities.
-For the older grades (grade 6 - 12) this includes 5–10 minutes of simple yoga each morning and 10 minutes of Shambhala sitting meditation every morning and before dismissal.
+For the older grades (grade 6 - 12) this includes 5 to 15 minutes of simple yoga each morning and 5 minutes of Shambhala sitting meditation every morning and before dismissal.
 Usually on the morning returning from each major break (i.e., winter and March breaks) the entire upper school participates in an approximately hour-long yoga session followed by sitting meditation.